 3. Training and Development

 In the future, classroom training opportunities will be minimal.
-In that context, how to ensure that new joiners retain information will be a challenge for both managers and HR Training, Learning, and Development leaders.
+In that context, how to ensure that new joiners retain information through a seamless onboarding will be important.
+Finally, it will be a challenge for both managers and HR Training, Learning, and Development leaders.

 4. Recognition and career development